Padma-darsi/conceptCheck-Smart-quizz-application/README.md

 ## 📝 Contributing

--Fork the repository
++ Fork the repository

--Create a feature branch (git checkout -b feature/AmazingFeature)
++ Create a feature branch (git checkout -b feature/AmazingFeature)

--Commit your changes (git commit -m 'Add some AmazingFeature')
++ Commit your changes (git commit -m 'Add some AmazingFeature')

--Push to the branch (git push origin feature/AmazingFeature)
++ Push to the branch (git push origin feature/AmazingFeature)

--Open a Pull Request
++ Open a Pull Request